achillesheel02/wikimedia-citation-classification-task-2/README.md

 4. Run the program.

 ## Notes
--Finally got the hang of `mwparserfromhell`.
+ - Finally got the hang of `mwparserfromhell`.
 It parsed the lead section content prefectly.
--Handled misspellings by using the `['suggested']` key in `['query']['searchinfo']` dictionary.
+ - Handled misspellings by using the `['suggested']` key in `['query']['searchinfo']` dictionary.
--Fully moved from HTML text to Wikicode to tackle parsing out external URLs, headings, and other nodes that kept appearing when trying to parse the HTML content using BeautifulSoup.
+ - Fully moved from HTML text to Wikicode to tackle parsing out external URLs, headings, and other nodes that kept appearing when trying to parse the HTML content using BeautifulSoup.